theintern/intern-tutorial/README.md

 });
 ```

-In this tutorial, we'll configure Intern to be able to run tests against multiple browsers using [Sauce Labs](http://saucelabs.com).
-In the code above, we've initially added an `environments` array specifying what browsers to target.
-We also set a `useSauceConnect` flag to *true* indicating that we want to use the Sauce Labs service.
+In the code above, we've initially added an `environments` array containing objects that specify what browsers to target for integration testing.
+These browser objects correspond to versions supported by [Selenium](http://docs.seleniumhq.org/), and in this tutorial, we'll be using a hosted Selenium service called [Sauce Labs](http://saucelabs.com).
+Intern supports a special configuration flag that we've also set to `true` in the code above, `useSauceConnect`.
+This flag is purely for convenience and automatically starts the *Sauce Connect* interface before running tests.

 The Dojo AMD loader used by Intern needs to be able to find our application code.
 We can add any AMD configuration options supported by the Dojo loader inside a `loader` option in our configuration file, so let's add one for our `app` package.